Apps for tinnitus: My top picks

 Do tinnitus apps work?

 Yes.
 From sound masking, guided meditation and breathing techniques, to educational content, habituation assistance, and sensorineural hearing loss improvement, there really is an app for every need.
+If you like white noise (or brown noise or pink noise), there are many apps available for playing color noises, too.

 Despite what your doctor might have told you or what you might have read online, if you suffer from tinnitus, you do not “just have to live with it.”
 There are many ways to find tinnitus relief, and these apps are just one more toolset available to every tinnitus patient.
 Also, if you wear hearing aids, many manufacturers now make accompanying hearing aid apps that include tinnitus masking programs.